"The SnapComms channels offer a very effective way to communication with geographically distributed stores in a retail environment"

 Reporting options mean you can report on who has / has not opened the full message and/or clicked links contained in the alert message.
 This can be great for compliance requirements such as health and safety and code of conduct messages.

-Knowledge is key A good knowledge and understanding of products, services and key business processes is essential to developing effective, satisfied front line staff and delivering good customer service.
+A good knowledge and understanding of products, services and key business processes is essential to developing effective, satisfied front line staff and delivering good customer service.

 The next time you roll out a training program, remember, in 30 days people typically forget 80% of what they have learnt if it is not reinforced.